-Does range hood have to be same size as range?
+Does the hood have to be the same size as the range?

 The recommended height is 30 inches above the top of the range, on higher power ranges such as commercial use the overhang of the hood of at least three inches on each side should always be taken into consideration.

-What is the electrical consumption of a extractor hood?
+What is the electrical consumption of an extractor hood?

-A extractor hood with a normal consumption by market standards, can consume up to 200 watts per hour when running at full power, while at its minimum speed it is around 70Wh.
+An extractor hood with a normal consumption by market standards can consume up to 200 watts per hour when running at full power, while at its minimum speed it is around 70Wh.

-What is the difference between ventilation fan and exhaust fan?
+What is the difference between a ventilation fan and an exhaust fan?